 2) Generate a Sitemap and Linkup Google, Bing Webmaster Console

 This is the second step I take to optimize my new WordPress site since I want to invite the search engines to index my site as soon as I publish my first post.
 There are many free plugins to add Google Webmaster tools as well as Bing but I find the Yoast SEO plugin to be what I need for all my on-page SEO tasks.

 Adding Webmaster Tools

-To linkup Google Webmaster tools just signup on Google, add the site then generate the Meta tag and under Yoast SEO General Settings > Webmaster Tools.
+To link up to Google Webmaster tools just signup on Google, add the site then generate the Meta tag and under Yoast SEO General Settings > Webmaster Tools.

 Generating and Adding Sitemap

-Yoast Plugin also allows you to generate XML sitemap and add it to your Webmaster console.
-To generate a sitemap you should navigate to XML sitemap settings under Yoast plugin menu.
-Click on the option to generate sitemap and submit it to Google, Bing and other search engines for indexing.
+Yoast Plugin also allows you to generate an XML sitemap and add it to your Webmaster console.
+To generate a sitemap you should navigate to XML sitemap settings under the Yoast plugin menu.
+Click on the option to generate the sitemap and submit it to Google, Bing, and other search engines for indexing.

 3) Adding a Ping list